Markets move in cycles; sometimes they’re up, sometimes they’re down.

 Those include:

-- Review day-to-day finances.
-That includes fine-tuning your budget and building an emergency fund.
+Review day-to-day finances.
+That includes fine-tuning your budget and building an emergency fund. | Create a list of long-term financial goals such as buying a house, paying off a mortgage, or starting a business. |

-Nearing retirement?
+Tip: Nearing retirement?
 Read up on specific ideas for protecting your nest egg from market volatility.

-Review your risk tolerance.
+Review your risk profile.

 Increase your retirement account contributions or open an IRA.

 It can feel counterintuitive in periods of market volatility to continue to save, but the money you’re putting aside is for the long term, not the bumpy moments.
 A percentage from a raise, a tax refund, or a portion of a bonus can all boost your retirement savings.
-If you have an employer-funded 401(k), think about opening your own traditional individual retirement account (IRA) or Roth IRA.
-And if you add a lump sum to an account during a valley in market activity, you’re also buying low, meaning you’re getting more for your money.

 Rebalance your investments, or switch to automatic rebalancing.